TfTHacker/Obsidian-WordNet/README.md

 WordNet plugin for Obsidian.
 WordNet is a large lexical database of English developed by Princeton University and its license allows use in other applications.

 # Licensing
-Princeton University "About WordNet."
-[WordNet](https://wordnet.princeton.edu/).
-Princeton University.
-2010.
+Dictionary provided by the [WordNet](https://wordnet.princeton.edu/) project of Princeton University.
+[WordNet license](https://raw.githubusercontent.com/TfTHacker/Obsidian-WordNet/main/LICENSE-WordNet)